Seeker002/Stepper_Simulink/README.md

 # Stepper_Simulink

-This project provides speed and direction control for Industrial Grade Stepper Drivers (such as R60, Dm5566, etc.) using Simulink.
+This project provides Arduino based speed and direction control for Industrial Grade Stepper Drivers (such as R60, Dm5566, etc.) using Simulink.

 ## Getting Started